 Powerplant and Fuel System

 Propulsion is provided by an air-cooled boxer engine with fuel injection.
 Since operations at high altitudes and temperatures have been in mind from the start, the powerplant has a very high power rating for this size of airframe.
 The operation of the engine is monitored and controlled by a sophisticated ECU, which works in close harmony with the autopilot.
 The forced air-cooling allows continuous operations in hot & high conditions without negatively affecting the powerplant’s service life.
 The engine’s injection system is supplied with fuel by a maintenance free, redundant fuel pump module.
-The aircraft’s main fuel tank has a 6,5 Liters AVGAS capacity.
+The aircraft’s main fuel tank has a 6.5 liters AVGAS capacity.

 Electronics and Avionics

 All vital electronics on board the HEF 32 are enclosed in a central module, located in the forward bay of the fuselage.
-The module protects the avionics from the outside world, including a high level vibration protection, MIL spec compliant EMI shielding and a water- and dustresistant rating of IP67.
+The module protects the avionics from the outside world, including a high level vibration protection, MIL spec compliant EMI shielding and a dust- and waterresistant rating of IP-67.
 The very core of this module is formed by the autopilot, which is based on redundant CPUs and IMUs, cooperating with a third external IMU and a whole range of additional sensors.
 The module also contains the primary and secondary communications radios, the engine’s ECU, a back-up battery system and the alternator’s power convertor.
 The HEF 32’s alternator is mounted integrally in the main gearbox and powers all electronics and payload systems.

 Sensors and Antennae

 Although any UAV is full of sensors, High Eye has strived to keep this to an essential minimum.
 Sensory points of failure have either been reduced to the lowest possible level, or have been protected by a level of full redundancy.
-External sensors have been protected against EMI influences through shielding, filtering and a software back-up.
+External sensors have been protected against EMI influences through shielding, filtering and software back-ups.
 The UAV’s flight control systems and communications equipment require a vast array of different antennae, which have been integrated into the airframe, reducing aerodynamic drag and improving the airframe’s ruggedness for transportation.
 Two in-house developed pitot tubes provide barometric inputs to the avionics and are electrically heated for in-flight icing protection.

 Having had maritime operations in mind from the start, High Eye has taken corrosion protection to a class-leading level.
 Drive train components consist mainly of aircraft-grade titanium and surface treated aluminium.
 Sensitive components are environmentally sealed, whilst all fasteners are designed to reduce chances of contact erosion.
-The rest of the airframe consists mainly of composites and resiliant plastics.
+The rest of the airframe mainly consists of composites and resiliant plastics.
 External electrical connectors and interfaces meet IP67 requirements and tolerate saline conditions.
-External bearings and hinge points are based largely on industrial polymer bearings, allowing maintenance free operations in the toughest conditions.
+External bearings and hinge points are largely based on industrial polymer bearings, allowing maintenance free operations in the toughest conditions.

 The combination of combustion engine technology, military grade communications equipment and clever design, make the HEF 32 a real performer.
-It will come to its right within the widest variety of mission, be it long-range night-ops from a tactical vessel, to elaborate wild-life research mission in arctic regions.
+It will come to its right within the widest variety of missions, be it long-range night-ops from a tactical vessel, to elaborate wild-life research mission in arctic regions.
 Its strength lies in the combination of long-endurance multi-sensor capability and the capability to operate basically from any area in the world – without additional hardware.